colehaus/colex/posts/futurism/main.md

 "Maybe.
 As I lamented already, evidence is sparse.
 And a lot of that evidence relies on self-report about the decision process.
-'Since [decision] outcome is often difficult to evaluate the second, process perspective has become the major stream of research on decision quality.' [@meissner13]"
+'Since [decision] outcome is often difficult to evaluate the ... process perspective has become the major stream of research on decision quality.' [@meissner13]"

 "That sounds problematic, since your major contention is the dominating role of